-The Place Promised in Our Early Days is a character-driven drama anime film, and it was directed by Makoto Shinkai.
-The film was released to Japanese theaters on November 20, 2004, and it won several awards: Special Distinction (Feature Film Category) at the 2005 Seoul Comics and Animation Festival, Silver Prize on Best Animated Film Section (by audience choice) of Public Prize at the Canada Fantasia Film Festival, Award for Art in Seiun Award at the 44th Japanese SF Convention, Best Animated Film at the 2004 Mainichi Film Awards, and Award for Expression Technique (for Trailer #1) at the 2003 Tokyo International Anime Fair.
+The Place Promised in Our Early Days is a character-driven drama anime film that was released to Japanese theaters on November 20, 2004.
+The film won several awards: Special Distinction (Feature Film Category) at the 2005 Seoul Comics and Animation Festival, Silver Prize on Best Animated Film Section (by audience choice) of Public Prize at the Canada Fantasia Film Festival, Award for Art in Seiun Award at the 44th Japanese SF Convention, Best Animated Film at the 2004 Mainichi Film Awards, and Award for Expression Technique (for Trailer #1) at the 2003 Tokyo International Anime Fair.

 The Place Promised in Our Early Days